 Watching a TED talk recently, an analysis of of symbols in passwords revealed that the large majority of us choose the same symbol over and over again.
 The requirement to include a symbol in a password is meant to increase the strength and security of a users password.
 But if you’re pretty sure that someone will… Continue reading Symbols in passwords – we all use the same ones without realising

-Password retrieval security questions
+The trouble with most password retrieval security questions

 Website login security – memorable image